What Is a Limited Partnership?

 Are Limited Partnerships Pass-Through Entities?

 Limited Partnerships are typically pass-through entities.
-This means that after the general partners and limited partners received their annual wages, they'll generally only be taxed a single time, rather than being taxed a both the corporate level and at the personal income level.
+This means that after the general partners and limited partners received their annual wages, they'll generally only be taxed a single time, rather than being taxed at both the corporate level and at the personal income level.

-Forming a Limited Partnership
+How to Form a Limited Partnership

 Limited Partnerships are formed after submitting a Certificate of Limited Partnership with the state of Delaware.
 In addition to the filing fee, members of your Limited Partnership must also include the name of your business, your Delaware Registered Agent, and a list of all general and limited partners.
 LPs are also required to have a written partnership agreement that outlines the rights and responsibilities of the partners, as well as how profits and losses will be shared.
 The Limited Partnership Agreement is, however, an internal document that doesn’t need to be submitted to the state.